-The result of this study showed that the mean age was 32 years $\pm$ 6.47 which is similar to the study carried out by Ekwere et. al., (2015) and more than half of the respondents were between the ages of 30 and 39 years of age, it was also reflected that 79.0% of the population were females which are all similar to the study in Ibadan (Akande, et. al. 2019).
-This study shows that majority, 44.2% were married, 19.8% divorced/separated, 12.8% were single, 16.3% were cohabiting and 6.9% were widowed.
-In terms of marital status, the highest duration of marriage by respondents was 8 - 13 years with a percentage rate of 34.2% and the mean duration of marriage in this study was shown to be $13.2 \pm 7.1$ .
+In terms of marital status, the highest duration of marriage by respondents was 8 - 13 years with a percentage rate of 34.2% and the mean duration of marriage in this study was shown to be 13.2 ± 7.1 .
 46.5% of the population was able to achieve 1 pregnancy, while 36.0% were unable to achieve any pregnancy.
-This indicates that 36.0% of the population suffered from primary infertility which is similar to a study carried out in Sokoto by Panti & Sununu (2014).
+This indicates that 36.0% of the population suffered from primary infertility which is similar to a study carried out in Sokoto by Panti& Sununu (2014).
 Out of the 46.5% of the population who had achieved 1 pregnancy, the number of respondents with 1 living child reduced to 44.2%, this indicates that 4.9% of the population had either lost the child during pregnancy, labour, childbirth or infancy.
-31.6% of the population had 12 - 17 years duration of infertility which is in contrast with a study carried out by Ekwere et. al., (2015).
-This study also showed that greater percentage 88.4% reported that infertility was not found in the family.
+31.6% of the population had 12 - 17 years duration of infertility which is in contrast with a study carried out by Ekwereet. al., (2015).This study also showed that greater percentage 88.4% reported that infertility was not found in the family.

-Fifty per cent (50.0%) of the population were aware that infertility is the inability to achieve a pregnancy after 12 months of sexual intercourse, on the other hand, 5.8% of the respondents stated that infertility results when there is an inability to conceive after 6 months of sexual intercourse.
-However, 13.9% of the respondents agreed that infertility is the absence of conception after 24 months of unprotected sexual intercourse which agrees to the definition by WHO to extend the timeline from 12 to 24 as some couples who are unable to conceive in the first 12 months are able to conceive within 24 months through a study carried out by Odek, Masinde and Egesah, (2014).
-All of the respondents agreed that infertility can affect both the man and the woman; similarly all respondents agreed that sexually transmitted infections (STIs) can cause infertility, this finding is similar to the study carried out in Iran by Ahmadi & Bamdad, (2017), however, 79.1% and 76.7% believes that evil spirits and witchcraft/curse can cause infertility respectively in women.
-Similarly, 73.3% and 77.9% believe that infertility can be treated.
+Fifty per cent (50.0%) of the population was aware that infertility is the inability to achieve a pregnancy after 12 months of sexual intercourse, on the other hand, 5.8% of the respondents stated that infertility results when there is an inability to conceive after 6 months of sexual intercourse.
+However, 13.9% of the respondents agreed that infertility is the absence of conception after 24 months of unprotected sexual intercourse which agrees to the definition by WHO to extend the timeline from 12 to 24 as some couples who are unable to conceive in the first 12 months are able to conceive within 24 months agreeing with a study byOdek et. al., (2014).
+All of the respondents agreed that infertility can affect both the man and the woman; similarly all respondents agreed that sexually transmitted infections (STIs) can cause infertility, this finding is similar to the study carried out in Iran by Ahmadi&Bamdad, (2017), and however, 79.1% and 76.7% believes that evil spirits and witchcraft/curse can cause infertility respectively in women.
+Similarly, 73.3% and 77.9% believe that infertility in men can be caused by evil spirits and witchcraft/curse.
+More than half of the respondents agreed that infertility can be treated.
 The percentage level of knowledge of the respondents was 83.7%, this indicates that the respondents had good knowledge of infertility, which further implies that awareness programs on infertility were effective.